stefan-it/hmByT5/bench/README.md

 # Preliminary Results

-We evaluated the hmByT5 that was pretrained on English corpus for 200k steps:
+We evaluated the hmByT5 model that was pretrained on English corpus for 200k steps:

 | Hyper-param Configuration                | Run 1 | Run 2 | Run 3 | Run 4 | Run 5 | Avg.  |
 |------------------------------------------|-------|-------|-------|-------|-------|-------|